Sue Ramirez: 2015–2017: Breakthrough

-2018-present: Current projects
+2018–present: Current projects

 In 2018, she starred in a romantic movie with Jameson Blake titled Ang Babaeng Allergic sa WiFi.

+She appeared in FPJ's Ang Probinsyano as Marie, the happy-go-lucky granddaughter of an elderly couple who harbored the Vendetta.

 In 2019, she portrayed a full-service sex worker in the film Cuddle Weather alongside RK Bagatsing.

+In 2020, she joined A Soldier's Heart, the leading lady of Gerald Anderson.

-She currently portrays Lexy Lucero, a woman in a relationship with a married man, in the Kapamilya teleserye The Broken Marriage Vow as main antagonist, which began airing in January 2022.
+From January 24 to June 24, 2022, she portrayed Lexy Lucero, a woman in a relationship with a married man in The Broken Marriage Vow as main antagonist.

+In the same year, she appeared in The Iron Heart as Venus Magbanua, the leading lady of Richard Gutierrez who works with him previously in La Luna Sangre.

+Since October 20, 2025, she portrays Mel Barrera-Montenegro in What Lies Beneath.

 Personal life

-She was in a relationship with actor Joao Constancia from 2017 to 2019.

-Since 2020, she has been dating actor and politician Javi Benitez, the son of politician Albee Benitez.
+Ramirez previously had a relationship with actor and dancer Joao Constancia from 2017 to 2019.
+She dated actor and politician Javi Benitez, the son of politician Albee Benitez from 2019 to 2024.

+Currently, she is in a relationship with actor Dominic Roque.